 Continuing Education Activity

 As the first viruses to be actually visualized with microscopy, knowledge about the Poxviridae family of viruses has progressed.
-Historically infamous for the Variola virus (VARV), the agent behind smallpox; a disease touted to hold causal mortality of more humans than all other infectious etiologies put together.
+Historically infamous for the variola virus (VARV), the agent behind smallpox; a disease touted to hold causal mortality of more humans than all other infectious etiologies put together.
 This activity reviews the evaluation and treatment of not only smallpox, molluscum contagiosum, and known zoonotic forms that made the interspecies jump to humans, we highlight the role of the interprofessional team in evaluating and taking appropriate measures that would likely prevent the next pandemic.

-- Identify the etiology of Poxvirus associated medical conditions and emergencies.
+- Identify the etiology of poxviruses.

-- Explain the unique physical exam findings associated with Poxvirus associated disease.
+- Explain the unique physical exam findings associated with poxvirus-associated disease.

-- Outline the management options available for poxvirus associated disease
+- Outline the management options available for poxvirus-associated disease.

-Under modern classification, Poxviruses and their family, Poxviridae, are a genomically linked lineage of large, complex, dual stranded DNA viruses that replicate and assemble entirely in the cytoplasm, completely independent of their host’s nucleus.
+Under modern classification, poxviruses and their family, Poxviridae, are a genomically linked lineage of large, complex, dual-stranded DNA viruses that replicate and assemble entirely in the cytoplasm, completely independent of their host’s nucleus.
 Historically this family is infamous for the variola virus (VARV), which was responsible for smallpox, a disease touted to hold causal mortality of more humans than all other infectious etiologies put together.

 Poxviruses are unique in that no specific cellular receptor or protein is targeted or utilized for entry into its host.
 Cell entry seems to be a complex and multifactorial process involving ubiquitous elements in mammalian cell surfaces such as glycosaminoglycans (GAGs) or components of the extracellular matrix to fuse.
 No less than eleven different proteins take part in the elaborate process.
 As such, simply gaining entry is not definitive – the process being promiscuous and unselective in any mammalian cell.
 Rather than just sporting the right surface protein, what deems the cell as viable or “permissive” to the virus is dependent on how the host itself reacts to the wanton invasion.
 In the appropriate susceptible host, defense mechanisms, including INF-gamma release and apoptosis will be inhibited; instead, those very cellular responses elicit the tropic markers for core unloading, advancing the multiple mRNA transcription sequences, assembly, and its inevitable propagation.
 This incursive and reflective dance between the two involves everything from cell cycle control (mitogen arrest), differentiation, signaling, and cellular immunomodulation.

 Smallpox is widely regarded as one of the most destructive diseases since antiquity, and because of its distinctive symptoms and rash, it was recognized and documented by almost every culture in the old world.
 As a poxvirus, it was incredibly stable, hardy, and contagious, with an infectivity rate in non-vaccinated persons exceeding 85 percent.
-Respiratory droplets were presumed the main mode of dissemination, but viable infectious virion survive for years in the scabs of victims, and general hardiness allowed for fomitic spread.
+Respiratory droplets were presumed the main mode of dissemination, but viable infectious virions survive for years in the scabs of victims, and general hardiness allowed for fomitic spread.

 Early attempts at antigenic immunogenicity were recognized and employed since the fourth century in China and India with inoculation of milder variants (variola minor etc.), but it was not until the isolation of variola vaccinia (cowpox) by Edward Jenner in 1786 did an established “vaccine” come into the picture.
 The strong antigenic stimulus of vaccinia, lack of non-human reservoirs, and slow mutation rate led to its official extinction in 1980.